-Why should you read this beginner’s Python tutorial?
+Why this Python tutorial?

 Here are a few reasons: